lRomul/argus/docs/source/callbacks/lr_schedulers.rst

 Callbacks for auto adjust the learning rate based on the number of epochs or other metrics measurements.

 The learning rates schedulers allow implementing dynamic learning rate changing policy.
-These callbacks are wrappers of native PyTorch `torch.optim.lr_scheduler`.
+These callbacks are wrappers of native PyTorch :mod:`torch.optim.lr_scheduler`.

 Currently, the following schedulers are available (see PyTorch documentation by the links provided for details on the schedulers algorithms themself):

 .. currentmodule:: argus.callbacks